Are you an aspiring director or an up-and-coming YouTube star? Even if you are simply

 Scholarship video contests are increasingly popular and are offered by a variety

-of sources.
+of organizations.
 To give you an idea of what’s out there, we’ve included a few examples

 of scholarship video contests here.
 For more scholarship opportunities, complete